Tech-based domestic and family violence

 See What You Made Me Do

 See What You Made Me Do is a documentary series that explores domestic and family violence.
 As the title highlights, domestic and family violence is often considered the fault of the women and children who are abused.
 But it is not.

 The series from Australia's Special Broadcasting Service (SBS) is based on an award-winning book by investigative journalist Jess Hill.
 It shows the way digital technology is frequently used as a tactic to control and coerce people in abusive relationships.

 eSafety has collaborated with SBS to provide practical information about technology-facilitated abuse and how to stay safer online.

 About technology-facilitated abuse

-5 tips to reduce the risk of technology-facilitated abuse
+5 tips to reduce the risk of tech-based abuse

 You know your situation best, so be careful about how you use technology to access the advice and resources on this page and others on the eSafety website.
 Always seek help in a way that prioritises your safety, or that of the person you are helping.